tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 # Summary

-The Profile Management Protocol (hereafter the "Protocol") is a very simple HTTP-based protocol for retrieving and modifying account settings.
+The User Profile Management Protocol (hereafter the "Protocol") is a very simple HTTP-based protocol for retrieving and modifying account settings.
 Although designed for use in managing patron accounts for public libraries, the protocol may be used to manage other types of accounts.

 ## Who should implement?